Last Updated on

 Mass marketing vs. direct response marketing

 Smaller businesses without the “power” of mass marketing often turn to direct response marketing.
 This approach doesn’t require the considerable budget traditional marketing does.
-Direct response is designed to be personal — evoking emotion and action — and it can be especially effective.
+Direct response is personal — evoking emotion and action — and it can be especially effective.
 Putting the focus on the prospect instead of the seller also makes the interactions more successful.

 Successwise.com notes, “Direct response is an accountable way to run marketing for a small business, as it is highly focused on return on investment.”